Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

 Your cardiac rehab program may start while you’re still in the hospital.
 After you leave the hospital, you may go to a facility for rehab classes.
 You’ll regain some strength and learn how to exercise safely.
-Once you do that, your doctor may prescribe an exercise program for you to do at a gym or at home.
+Once you do that, your healthcare provider may prescribe an exercise program for you to do at a gym or at home.

 Exercises will be prescribed to help you build strength and movement.
 The first month will most likely include easier exercises.
 Over time, you’ll exercise harder to improve your endurance.